gap-system/GapWWW/Contacts/People/Council/council.md

 - Max Neunhöffer (since August 2011)
 - Alice Niemeyer (since August 2011)
 - Götz Pfeiffer (since September 2007)
-- Edmund Robertson (since June 1995)
 - Leonard Soicher (since June 1997)

-Chair: Leonard Soicher (since March 2009)
+Chair: Bettina Eick (since October 2021)

 Former members of the GAP Council are:

 - Mike Atkinson (from June 1995 to June 2001)
 - Andrea Caranti (from June 1995 to June 2001)
+- Gene Cooperman (from June 1995 to September 2021)
 - Mike F. Newman (from June 1995 to November 2011)
-- Joachim Neubueser (from June 1999 to March 2006)
+- Joachim Neubüser (from June 1999 to March 2006)
 - Eamonn O'Brien (from June 1997 to February 2003)
 - Herbert Pahlings (from June 1995 to September 2007)
 - Cheryl Praeger (from June 1995 to August 2016)
 - Sarah Rees (from August 1999 to June 2001)
+- Edmund Robertson (from June 1995 to September 2021)
 - Ákos Seress (from June 1995 to February 2013)
 - Charles Wright (from June 1995 to September 2007)

-Former chairmen:
+Former chairs:

 - Charles Wright (from June 1995 to October 2003)
 - Edmund Robertson (from October 2003 to March 2009)
+- Leonard Soicher (from March 2009 to September 2021)